-Prerequisite: PB103, Plant-Based Culinary Foundations III \or
+Prerequisite: PB103, Plant-Based Culinary Foundations III or approval of executive chef/senior lead chef

 PB141 - CULTURAL INFLUENCES I

 Students will begin their culinary journey around the world in this Cultural Influences I course.
 They will be exposed to the traditions, customs, and ingredients unique to specific countries such as Japan, Italy, Greece, India, France, and Vietnam.
 Students will apply the skills that they have cultivated throughout this program to prepare culturally authentic PB dishes.